awells96/AQ_mortality_workflow/utils/Automatic_project_path_setup.md

 ## 🔧 Jupyter Startup Script for Automatic Project Path Setup

+Shared functions can be found in the `utils/` directory.
+But `utils/` is not in the default Python path, so when you use functions from `utils/utils.py` you’ll need to add it to `sys.path.append(...)` so Python knows where to look.

 To avoid repeating `sys.path.append(...)` in every notebook, this project uses a **Jupyter startup script** to automatically add the project root to Python’s import path — but **only when working inside this project directory**.

 ### ✅ Setup Instructions